Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 ## Location

 * [Display device location with NMEA data sources](ArcGIS.WinUI.Viewer/Samples/Location/LocationWithNMEA) - Parse NMEA sentences and use the results to show device location on the map.
-* [Display device location with autopan modes](ArcGIS.WinUI.Viewer/Samples/Location/DisplayDeviceLocation) - Display your current position on the map, as well as switch between different types of auto pan Modes.
+* [Display device location with autopan modes](ArcGIS.WinUI.Viewer/Samples/Location/DisplayDeviceLocation) - Display your current position on the map, as well as switch between different types of auto pan modes.
 * [Set up location-driven Geotriggers](ArcGIS.WinUI.Viewer/Samples/Location/LocationDrivenGeotriggers) - Create a notification every time a given location data source has entered and/or exited a set of features or graphics.
 * [Show location history](ArcGIS.WinUI.Viewer/Samples/Location/ShowLocationHistory) - Display your location history on the map.